Endeavour OS installation tutorial for beginners

 Change Wallpapers Display Managers Etc

-I’d also recommend you to install the pamac-aur package from the Terminal, it is essentially a graphical package manager available in Manjaro, but really useful for beginners.
+I’d also recommend you to install the pamac-aur package from the Terminal, it is essentially a graphical package manager available in Manjaro, but you can install it as well.
 Install it by typing :

 yay pamac-aur